nils-soderman/unreal-remote-execution/README.md

 // Start the remote execution server remoteExecution.start();

-// This will start searching for nodes and return the first node found, with a timeout of 5 seconds remoteExecution.getFirstRemoteNode(5000).then(
+// This will start searching for nodes and return the first node found, it'll send a new ping every 1 second, with a timeout of 5 seconds remoteExecution.getFirstRemoteNode(1000, 5000).then(
     async (node) => {
         // Once a node is found, open a command connection
         // this will allow us to run commands on that node